Dr. Tanner's research expertise is in media communication of health information, specifically

 Communication Interest Group), serving as the group’s chair from 2007-2008.

 A native of Savannah, Ga., Dr. Tanner loves to travel and has served as a co-leader

 and instructor for the school's Multimedia Maymester in Munich.
-She will embark on
+She has two school-aged

 children and loves activities that take her outdoors, including running, hiking and